ayberksavas/PromptAnalyze_DS210/README.md

 While trying to find a dataset for the project, I initially considered basic data such as the calories I consume daily or the steps I take daily.
 However, I wasn't satisfied with this because the data only went back a few weeks.
 Then, I had this brilliant idea: to analyze my prompt history with AI agents.
 Since ChatGPT was released, I’ve been using it extensively, and I started using Claude a few months ago.
 This meant I had the perfect dataset—almost two years' worth of data that continues to grow daily as I study and ask questions.
 Moreover, this dataset is very informative about me, so analyzing it will be a journey of self-discovery.
 (Nosce te ipsum).

-## Data Source
+## Data Source and Preprocessing

-I am using my chat history from ChatGPT and Claude AI agents.
-The data I downloaded was in JSON format.
-Since I had two different ChatGPT accounts and one Claude account, I combined all the data into a single CSV file to make it more accessible.
+I am using my chat history from ChatGPT and Claude AI agents as the primary dataset for this project.
+I downloaded the data from both platforms in JSON format.
+Since I used two separate ChatGPT accounts and one Claude account, I had three JSON files in total.
+To make the data easier to analyze, I combined all the files into a single CSV file.
+However, this process required overcoming certain challenges due to structural and format differences between the datasets.

 ## Project Idea and Plan